Share

 Our Innovation

-Expanding the dimension of blood purification
+Broadening the possibilities of blood purification

-The power of bead technology
+The power of bead technology checked

 CytoSorbents’ advanced bead technology – based on beads no larger than grains of salt – is ISO 10993 certified for biocompatibility and hemocompatibility.